skupperproject/skupper-operator/README.md

 # Installing the skupper-operator

+The instructions below demonstrates how to install the skupper-operator and run it inside the `default` namespace.
+If you want to install it in a different namespace, edit the referenced yaml before applying.

 If you want to test your catalog against a local minikube cluster, you'll need to install OLM first.
 For more info, check this out: https://olm.operatorframework.io/docs/getting-started/